 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-When you think of wedding bands, gold or platinum likely comes to mind.
+When you think of wedding bands, gold or platinum most likely comes to mind.
 However, an increasingly popular material on the market is neither of these and happens to be far more affordable than both.
-If you're on the hunt for something that's bold and unique, Tungsten Carbide might be the ideal ring option for you.
+If you're on the hunt for something that's bold and unique, tungsten carbide might be ideal.

 What Is Tungsten Carbide?

-Tungsten Carbide is the result of combining or alloying carbon with Tungsten, hard and dense metal with a high melting point.
-Tungsten Carbide occasions a deep gray color in its untreated, natural state but can be polished, sandblasted, or carved to give it a wide range of finishing aesthetics.
+Tungsten carbide is the result of combining or alloying carbon with tungsten, hard and dense metal with a high melting point.
+Tungsten carbide is a deep gray color in its untreated, natural state, but it can be polished, sandblasted, or carved to give it a wide range of finishing aesthetics.

-“The best quality Tungsten Carbide rings include at least 80% Tungsten,” says Blue Nile senior merchandiser Roxanna Rector.
+“The best quality tungsten carbide rings include at least 80 percent tungsten,” says Blue Nile senior merchandiser Roxanna Rector.
 “This combination makes rings that are strong, hypoallergenic, tarnish-resistant, and that will maintain their polish for a lifetime.”